Actionable Book Summary: The Power of Habit by Charles Duhigg

 The brain has invented a simple system in order to distinguish things that are happening around us so it can consume less energy.
 Basically, the brain is looking for some sort of a signal before start giving commands to the body.

-Here’s a simple example: We see food, we eat.
+Here’s a simple example: We see food, we want to eat.
 Seeing food is the cue.
 Other times feeling hunger is the cue.
 The stomach is trembling, we search for food.

-The cue acts like an activator and once the brain sees it, it plays the predefined action: We see food (cue), we start eating (action which becomes routine).
+The cue acts like an activator and once the brain sees it, it plays the predefined set of steps: We see food (cue), we start eating (action which becomes routine).

 Except these two, there is one more thing:

-The process running in our brain is a three-stage cycle.
+The process running in our brain is a three-stage cycle – according to Charles Duhigg.
 It starts with the cue, which basically tells the brain to switch to automatic mode.
 The cue will tell the brain what behavior to choose.
-After that the routine action kicks in, which can be physical, mental or emotional.
+After that, the routine action kicks in, which can be physical, mental or emotional.
 Finally, we get the prize.
-If the prize is worth it, the brain will save the cycle for a later use.
+If the prize is worth it, the brain will save the cycle for later use.

 Once again, this is the whole process: